CenterForOpenScience/osf.io/README.md

 ## More Resources

-## Running the OSF For Development
+## Running the GakuNin RDM For Development

 ---
 # OSF